Ease of Use

-Like on Localbitcoins and other P2P Bitcoin (BTC) marketplaces, there’s a good chance that will take advantage of you if you’re not careful.
+Like on Localbitcoins and other P2P cryptocurrency marketplaces, there’s a good chance that someone will take advantage of you if you’re not careful.

 Here are some tips:

 - Buy Bitcoin (BTC) from sellers that have lots of positive reputation on the platform.